1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: The Battle of Dabo (24 March 1843) completed British conquest of Sindh.

-60. The Battle of Dabo (24 March 1843) was led on the Sindh side by:
+60. The Battle of Dabo (24 March 1843) was led on the Sindh side by__________.

 A) Mir Noor Muhammad